Understanding Gender Identity: The Difference Between Pansexual And Bisexual

 Physical

 Physical attraction and sexual engagement are at the heart of sexual orientation.
-That means you might flirt, become aroused, and pursue and engage in sexual relationships with a particular gender or genders.
+That means you might flirt, become aroused, and pursue and engage in sexual relationships with a particular gender or gender.
 As a bisexual person, you might be physically attracted to and sexually active with cisgender men and women.
 As some people define bisexual, you might also be physically attracted to and have sex with transgender people as well.
 But if you're pansexual, you might be attracted to cisgender, transgender, and nonbinary gender people.

 Romantic